umich-biostatistics/snakemake-example/README.md

 ## Usage Guidelines

-- Ensure that you have access to the Great Lakes cluster and the necessary permissions to submit jobs using SLURM.
 - Monitor the logs in the `logs/` directory for any issues or progress updates during the workflow execution.
 - Modify the rules in the `rules` directory as needed to accommodate your specific analysis requirements.